N

 (namespaces ['flg]) -> lst

 (Debug mode only) Returns a list of all namespaces nested in the current search order.
-When flg non-NIL, their nested tree is printed as a side effect.
+When flg is non-NIL, their nested tree is printed as a side effect.
 See also symbols and shadows.

 $ pil +